 The terms of factoring deals are different in many situations, but most factors advance businesses between 60 and 80 percent of the value of the invoices.
 You get your cash, and the factor takes on the responsibility for getting payment from those customers, managing the credit control of the business, and processing invoice payments.
 This means that your customers will be aware of your relationship with the factor.
 In other words, they will know that you are using invoice factoring as a short-term financing method.

 What is Invoice Discounting?

 Like factoring, invoice discounting is a form of short-term borrowing against your outstanding invoices.
 It is usually used to help improve a company’s working capital and cash flow position.
 With invoice discounting, you maintain responsibility for your sales ledger, payment chasing, and invoice processing.
 As a result, your customers are unlikely to be aware of your relationship with the lender.

-What are the main differences between the Factoring and Discounting?
+What are the main differences between Invoice Factoring and Discounting?

 Factoring and invoice discounting both involve borrowing against your debt.
 But there are some big differences in how they work:

 Factoring: The finance company takes over the management of your sales ledger and credit control process.
 They also actively chase customer payments on your behalf.
 The advantage: you can do away with the time and cost of credit checking your customers, which is especially important if credit control has been poor in the past.
 It also takes away the time-consuming and frustrating task of collecting payments.
 If you spend a lot of time chasing debtors who take their time to pay, this is another benefit of factoring.

 In return, you have to place a notice on your invoices that lets customers know they need to pay the factor directly.
 Customers are going to know you’re working with a factor.
 What’s more, though, is that the factor might even contact them about making payment.